fameandpartners/website/doc/ops/deployment.md

 ## Staging

-PRs can be merged on staging branch and deployed to Staging environemtn prior to being merged on master.
+PRs can be merged on staging branch and deployed to Staging enviroment prior to being merged on master.
 This is helpful to speed up the approvals/QA process.

 ### Example flow:

-- Working on my branch `feat/super-branch`
+> - Working on my branch `feat/super-branch`
-- `git checkout staging`
+> - `git checkout staging`
-- `git merge feat/super-branch`
+> - `git merge feat/super-branch`
-- `git push origin staging`
+> - `git push origin staging`

 **Doing faster deployments:**

-1. SSH into the staging machine: `sentinel ssh staging --role web`
+> - SSH into the staging machine: `sentinel ssh staging --role web`
-1. Go to the app folder: `cdapp`
+> - Go to the app folder: `cdapp`
-1. Use the deploy command: `deploy --branch=staging`
+> - Use the deploy command: `deploy --branch=staging`

 **Doing slower deployments (zero downtime, snapshots etc.):**

-Run `sentinel deploy staging --branch-name staging`
+> Just run `sentinel deploy staging --branch-name staging`

 *_Notes_*